AzatJalilov/TelegramBotSample/README.md

 ## Getting started
 1. Install the .NET 8 SDK.
-2. Set your bot token in the `BotToken` configuration value or as an environment variable.
+2. Set your bot token in the `AUTH_TOKEN` configuration value or as the `AUTH_TOKEN` environment variable.
 3. Run the bot:
    ```bash
    dotnet run --project TelegramBot.Web